gbb/numpy-fast-any-all/README.md

 The resulting masks can be combined with [simpleselect](https://github.com/gbb/numpy-simple-select) to enable fast, complex raster-based decisions.
 This is rather useful for GIS work.

-Please note that in the experimental numpy1.8 branch, numpy.any/all are much improved over 1.7, but are expected to be around 40-50% slower than fast_any_all.
+Please note that in the experimental numpy1.8 branch, numpy.any/all are much improved over 1.7, but judging from the approach taken, fast_any_all will still be about 2x as fast.

 Performance has been tested with a range of alternative implementations and idiomatic approaches.